4 walking days

 The Journey

 It’s a half mile walk through the town centre to reach the Thames at Reading Bridge.
 You follow the right bank of the river until you reach Sonning three miles later.
 Sonning is a delightfully pretty village.
-In fact, it is so beautiful that it has become popular with the rich and famous: George Clooney, Teresa May and Uri Geller (remember him?) all live here.
+In fact, it is so beautiful that it has become popular with the rich and famous: George Clooney and Theresa May both live here.

 You cross the river and follow the left bank for 3.3 miles to Shiplake, a small village that makes a suitable lunch spot with a pub and shop.